arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   @version 2.0 31/05/12
 */

-// Include the necessary libraries for Wi-Fi management and HTTP communication
+// Include the necessary libraries for Wi-Fi management and HTTP communication.
 #include "WiFi.h"
 #include "WiFiClient.h"
 #include "IPAddress.h"
 #include "arduino_secrets.h"

-// Define the credentials of the Wi-Fi network to connect to char ssid[] = SECRET_SSID;  // Network SSID char pass[] = SECRET_PASS;  // Network password
+// Define the credentials of the Wi-Fi network to connect to. char ssid[] = SECRET_SSID;  // Network SSID char pass[] = SECRET_PASS;  // Network password

-// Define a variable for storing the status of the Wi-Fi connection int status = WL_IDLE_STATUS;
+// Define a variable for storing the status of the Wi-Fi connection. int status = WL_IDLE_STATUS;

-// Define the server to which we'll connect
+// Define the server to which we'll connect.
 // This can be an IP address or a URL char server[] = "www.google.com";

-// Initialize the Wi-Fi client object
+// Initialize the Wi-Fi client object,
-// This will be used to interact with the server WiFiClient client;
+// This will be used to interact with the server.
+WiFiClient client;

 void setup() {
-  // Begin serial communication at a baud rate of 115200 Serial.begin(115200);
+  // Begin serial communication at a baud rate of 115200.
+  Serial.begin(115200);

-  // Wait for the serial port to connect
+  // Wait for the serial port to connect,
-  // This is necessary for boards that have native USB while (!Serial) {}
+  // This is necessary for boards that have native USB. while (!Serial) {}

-  // Check for the onboard Wi-Fi module
+  // Check for the onboard Wi-Fi module,
-  // If the module isn't found, halt the program if (WiFi.status() == WL_NO_MODULE) {
+  // If the module isn't found, halt the program. if (WiFi.status() == WL_NO_MODULE) {
     Serial.println("- Communication with Wi- Fi module failed!");
     while (true);
   }

-  // Attempt to connect to the defined Wi-Fi network
+  // Attempt to connect to the defined Wi-Fi network,
-  // Wait for the connection to be established while (status != WL_CONNECTED) {
+  // Wait for the connection to be established. while (status != WL_CONNECTED) {
     Serial.print("- Attempting to connect to SSID: ");
     Serial.println(ssid);
     status = WiFi.begin(ssid, pass);
     delay(10000);
   }

   // Print the Wi-Fi connection status printWifiStatus();

   // Attempt to connect to the server at port 80 (the standard port for HTTP).
   // If the connection is successful, print a message and send a HTTP GET request.
   // If the connection failed, print a diagnostic message.